Mr. Weatherbee: Friends

 The staff of Riverdale High School, Archie Andrews, Reggie Mantle, Betty Cooper, Veronica Lodge, Dilton Doiley, Moose Mason, Ethel Muggs, Chuck Clayton, Nancy Woods, Midge Klump, Kevin Keller, and other characters from Archie Comics.

 Alternate versions

 In the alternate futures shown in the series Life with Archie, Miss Grundy and Mr. Weatherbee realized they loved each other, and the couple finally married.
 However, in this series, the former Miss Grundy died from kidney disease soon afterwards, leaving the portly principal a broken-hearted widower.

 In Afterlife with Archie, Mr. Weatherbee is chaperoning the school dance with Miss Grundy.
 While on break, he reminisces with her about the time they snuck into Cypress Cemetery on Halloween when they were younger and makes references to Night of the Living Dead.
 He tells her there's nothing to be afraid of but is then mauled by a zombified Jughead.

 In other media

-Mr. Weatherbee has appeared to date in most Archie media adaptions.
+Mr. Weatherbee has appeared in most Archie media adaptions to date.